kevintruong/til/Networking:-Review-Questions.md

 Which network call specifies the size of the allowed backlog?

 ## Q20
-Which network call returns a new filedescriptor?
+Which network call returns a new file descriptor?

 ## Q21
 When are passive sockets used?